wells5609/X-Editable-ACF/README.md

 1. Text
 2. Textarea
 3. Date-picker
-4. Taxonomy
+4. Number
-5. Number
+5. True/False
-6. User
+6. Select
-7. True/False
+7. User
-8. Select
+8. Taxonomy

 Also includes:
-* Template tags for easy theme integration
+* Template tag(s) for easy theme integration.
-* An extendable PHP class for custom ACF field types
+* An extendable PHP class for adding custom ACF field type support.

+## Documentation

+See the [wiki](https://github.com/wells5609/X-Editable-ACF/wiki/_pages).
+PHP files are also pretty well-documented, if I may say so myself.
+See the [X-Editable docs](http://vitalets.github.com/x-editable/docs.html) as well.

 ## Contributing